The Ultimate Hoshin Kanri X Matrix Guide

 Key questions to consider in defining long-term strategic objectives

-• Is this objective logical and linked with the vision?
+• Does this objective link with the vision?

 • What specific outcomes are we striving to accomplish?

-• Will this objective secure our competitive advantage?
+• Will dedicating resources to this objective secure a competitive advantage?

 2 Annual Objectives